bk-bf/Celestia/docs/progress_reports/Progress_Report_#4.md

 - Implemented toggle functions for all visualization features
 - Added resource statistics to the map statistics system
 - Improved resource distribution visualization and balancing tools
-- Implemented proper synchronization between the map generator and renderer settings
+- Implemented synchronization between the map generator and renderer settings

 ## Current Status